 7. Kill Toenail Fungus

 Toenail fungus is another condition that can be hard to shake.
 Alcohol can help kill the fungus, and the easiest way to use it is in a foot soak!
-Fill a dish pan or bucket with equal parts rubbing alcohol and water, and soak your feet for 20-30 minutes.
+Fill a dish pan or bucket with equal parts rubbing alcohol and water, and have your moisturizing foot soak for 20-30 minutes.

 8. Erase Scuff Marks